TechnicPepijn/bootstrap-notification-center/README.md

 `<script src="notification-center.min.js"></script>`

+You'll also need JQuery, and of course, Bootstrap.

 **Next**, you need to add the follow HTML to any page where you want notifications to appear:

 `<div id="notification-center"></div>`